icflorescu/icflorescu/README.md

 Drop me a message at the email address listed in my GitHub profile and we'll schedule a meeting on [cal.com/icflorescu](https://cal.com/icflorescu).

 [^1]: I couldn't find the time and motivation to turn [swapp.ro](https://swapp.ro/) into a real business and since the Romanian Government digital strategy related to eFactura is a major clusterf*ck, I'm thinking to (temporarily?) suspend aceepting new subscriptions.

+[^2]: I'm not really a fan of multistage recruitment processes and taking coding tests.
+      My open-source projects are being starred and used by lots of developers and companies worldwide, and sum up to more than half-a-million monthly NPM downloads, as of December 2023.
+      My coding skills are, therefore, vetted by the community.